______________________________________________________ActiveMSers: Staying active with multiple sclerosis

 • Now, of course, don't dehydrate because of the above advice.
 Drink plenty of H20.

-• I'm not a doctor and I don't play one on TV, but jetlag can be mitigated with a drug that thousands of travelers have safely used before me.
-Ambien.
-If you are flying more than eight hours, this sleep aid will put you out for a good 4-6 hours, perhaps even longer.
-Then when you arrive at your destination, take it for the first couple of nights to get on your new schedule (and do the same thing on your return).
-I had NEVER slept on a plane until taking this drug, and now even with MS, 18-hour plane trips are a relative breeze.
+• Jetlag may be mitigated with a sleep aid and it can make even an 18-hour plane trip a relative breeze.
 BUT a few important words of caution.
-1) Never drink alcohol and take Ambien.
+1) Never drink alcohol and take a sleep aid.
 2) Don't try it for the first time on an airplane.
 3) Only take it if you have a companion.
 A United Airlines security rep warned me that altitude, alcohol and Ambien can be a dangerous mix.

 • If you are on lots of meds, keep them on your person.
 A friend had her baggage confiscated twice--coming and going--because her drugs were packed with her checked luggage.
 Of course it didn't help matters that we had a transfer in Singapore, noted for hanging folks with too much Tylenol (actually kilos of heroin, but you get the picture).
 Her bags were delayed for a couple of days, but fortunately her stash of pills was preventative in nature and not critical.